salt-wrapper administrator manual¶

 - The

-array is a map of config and states directories: - the
+rootsarray is a map of config and states directories: - the

-directory is the Salt one, containing yourmaster
+configdirectory is the Salt one, containing yourmasterfile. - the

-directory is the one where your top.sls file exists.
+statesdirectory is the one where your top.sls file exists.

 - the